-The subsidiaries of Crédit Agricole S.A. are subject to legal provisions concerning the distribution of capital and distributable earnings.
+The subsidiaries of the Crédit Agricole Group are subject to legal provisions concerning the distribution of capital and distributable income.
 These requirements limit the ability of the subsidiaries to distribute dividends.
 In the majority of cases, these are less restrictive than the regulatory limitations mentioned above.